PlaceOS/docs/how-to/authentication/configure-saml.md

 ### Docker logs

-Look for the text **"Callback phase initiated"** and the SAML response data is nearby
+Look for the text **"Callback phase initiated"** and the SAML response data is nearby.

 <!-- ## Example -->